 Use of estimates: The preparation of accompanying unaudited consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions about future events.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited consolidated financial statements and reported amounts of revenues and expenses during the reporting period.
 These estimates may change, as new events occur and additional information is obtained, and will be recognized in the consolidated financial statements in the period in which such changes occur.
 Future actual results could differ materially from these estimates.
-The novel coronavirus ("COVID-19") pandemic has disrupted worldwide economic markets and the extent to which COVID-19 impacts the Company's business, results of operations and financial condition will depend on future developments, which are highly uncertain and difficult to predict.
-As of March 31, 2020, our liquidity and operations have not been significantly impacted.
-However, the Company will continue to monitor and assess the impact of the pandemic.
+The novel coronavirus ("COVID-19") pandemic has disrupted worldwide economic markets and the extent to which COVID-19 continues to affect the Company's business, results of operations and financial condition will depend on future developments, which are highly uncertain and difficult to predict.
+During the first half of 2020, we experienced a significant increase in demand for our products due to the COVID-19-related stay-at-home orders, which resulted in increased revenue.
+Nonetheless, we continue to actively monitor and assess the impact of the pandemic on our business, operations, and financial condition.